DataDog/datadog-agent/docs/public/components/creating-components.md

     }

     //
-    // You then need to implement all methods from your 'def.Component' interface
+    // You then need to implement all methods from your 'compression.Component' interface
     //

     // Compress compresses the input data using ZSTD